-A jurisdiction will likely see the greatest volume of findings and recommendations in the Administration element because the areas of examination are the foundation upon which probation practices stand.
+A jurisdiction will likely see the greatest volume of findings and recommendations in the Administration element because the areas of examination are the foundation upon which probation and court practices stand.
 It is possible that a jurisdiction will find that, absent a recent update, it needs a significant overhaul of its manual, or that its probation officer roles and responsibilities are not as clear as they need to be, or that its training curriculum is in need of updates and revisions.
-The recommendations that flow from these findings may be extensive and should be specific, providing clear direction as to the next steps a department might take to improve its practices.
+The recommendations that flow from these findings may be extensive and should be specific, providing clear direction as to the next steps a probation department and court might take to improve its practices.